 Next time you are picking out what to wear to bed, consider adding socks.
 Many people anecdotally claim that sleeping in socks helps them sleep better and scientific research suggests they might be onto something.
 Learn about how socks may impact sleep and which socks to choose if you want to try this potentially sleep-boosting method.

-- Sleeping with socks on may improve sleep quality and support the body’s natural temperature regulation.
+- Sleeping with socks on may support the body’s natural temperature regulation during sleep.

 - A person experiencing sleep troubles due to cold feet may find socks beneficial.

 - Do not wear compression socks to bed unless instructed by your doctor.

 Can Sleeping With Socks on Help People Fall Asleep Faster?